mantidproject/mantid/docs/source/release/v6.6.0/diffraction.rst

 ############
 - Introduced an input parameter in :ref:`WANDPowderReduction <algm-WANDPowderReduction>` to specify that the input workspaces are from event filtering.
 In such a situation, the overall reduction time may be significantly reduced.
 - Added support for ILL D4C instrument, a liquid diffractometer.
 This adds a new algorithm responsible for the reduction stage: :ref:`D4ILLReduction <algm-D4ILLReduction>`, which handles calling the loader, correcting for dead time, bank position offsets, relative efficiency, and normalisation to monitor or time.
-- Increased the speed of the fourier filter in the POLARIS total scattering reduction by reducing the ``Rmax`` parameter used in the pair of (forward and backward) ``PDFFourierTransform`` calls and optimising the integration code inside :ref:`PDFFourierTransform v2 <algm-PDFFourierTransform-v2>`.
+- Increased the speed of the Fourier filter in the POLARIS total scattering reduction by reducing the ``Rmax`` parameter used in the pair of (forward and backward) ``PDFFourierTransform`` calls and optimising the integration code inside :ref:`PDFFourierTransform v2 <algm-PDFFourierTransform-v2>`.

 Bugfixes
 ########